Ultraplot/ultraplot/docs/why.rst

 Changes
 -------

-UltraPlot uses the `~ultraplot.axes.PlotAxes` subclass to add various `seaborn`_, `xarray`_, and `pandas`_ features to existing matplotlib plotting commands along with several additional features designed to make things easier.
+UltraPlot uses the :class:`~ultraplot.axes.PlotAxes` subclass to add various `seaborn`_, `xarray`_, and `pandas`_ features to existing matplotlib plotting commands along with several additional features designed to make things easier.

-The following features are relevant for "1D" `~ultraplot.axes.PlotAxes` commands like :func:`~ultraplot.axes.PlotAxes.line` (equivalent to :func:`~ultraplot.axes.PlotAxes.plot`) and :func:`~ultraplot.axes.PlotAxes.scatter`:
+The following features are relevant for "1D" :class:`~ultraplot.axes.PlotAxes` commands like :func:`~ultraplot.axes.PlotAxes.line` (equivalent to :func:`~ultraplot.axes.PlotAxes.plot`) and :func:`~ultraplot.axes.PlotAxes.scatter`:

-* The treatment of data arguments passed to the 1D `~ultraplot.axes.PlotAxes` commands is :ref:`standardized <ug_1dstd>`.
+* The treatment of data arguments passed to the 1D :class:`~ultraplot.axes.PlotAxes` commands is :ref:`standardized <ug_1dstd>`.
 This makes them more flexible and arguably more intuitive to use than their matplotlib counterparts.
 * The `cycle` keyword is interpreted by the :class:`~ultraplot.constructor.Cycle`